A new cello, and a Rachmaninoff performance2011 Nov 12

 How are People Saved?2011 May 15

-Throughout all time, people have been saved by trusting in a merciful God.
+Throughout all time, people have been saved by trusting in a loving and merciful God.
 And since Jesus came to earth, we understand more about how God accomplishes this through the gospel.

 The word Gospel means "good news".
 Jesus came teaching the good news of a new kingdom of God (Matthew 4:23, 9:35, Mark 1:14-15, Luke 8:1, 20:1).
 This kingdom is very unusual for it is the means by which we are saved.